akhil7895/CODSOFT_/README.md

 # CODSOFT_
-All codes/projects are  presents here which i learn during my internship in codsoft
+All codes/projects are  presents here which i learn during my internship in codsoft.